hdchung90/davidchung/[CSCS 530] Assignment4_modelProposal.md

 1. Record the largest cluster size for every 5% of random edges removed
 2. Record the largest cluster size for every 5% of edges with female attributes removed
-3. Analyze if both removals exhibit a sudden collapse in the size.
+3. Analyze if both removals exhibit a sudden collapse in the size

 &nbsp;
 ### 6) Parameter Sweep